Can you drive in the UAE with a foreign licence? Visitor vs. resident explained

 Key considerations

-- Licences from countries like Japan, South Korea, Greece, Malta, Poland, and other non-English or non-Arabic speaking countries will require an official translation from a certified translator.
+Licences from countries such as Japan, South Korea, Greece, Malta, Poland, and other non-English or non-Arabic-speaking countries will require an official legal translation by a certified translator.

 Recommended Reading